cepholopoddreamz/chatty/README.md

 # Chatty APP

 A simple chat app, that logs user name changes, and can be open on more then one window, and print messages posted by the other.
+This APP uses React, Webpack and Babel.
+This was created as part of Week 6 <a href="https://www.lighthouselabs.ca">Lighthouse Labs</a> course work.

 React Boilerplate